Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCBarrierEngine.rst

 .. math::
    c = \frac{1}{M}\sum_{i=1}^{M} P_i

-The :math:`c` is a biased estimate of the barrier option value, because the sample path may have exceeded the barrier level, knocking out the option, during the time interval.
+The :math:`c` is a biased estimate of the barrier option value, because the sample path might have exceeded the barrier level, knocking out the option, during the time interval.

 MCBarrierNoBiasEngine
 ----------------------

 For barrier option, the payoff is decided by the maximum or minimum value of the underlying asset during the lifetime of option.
-The maximum of the price process on a discrete set of times is always lower than the maximum for all times, so the MCBarrierEngine always underestimate the option price.
+The maximum of the price process on a discrete set of times is always lower than the maximum for all times, so the MCBarrierEngine always underestimates the option price.

-Here, we use the Brownian bridge approach to eliminate the bias.
+Here, the Brownian bridge approach is used to eliminate the bias.
 For the discrete time interval :math:`[t_j, t_j+1]`, when :math:`S(t_j)` and :math:`S(t_{j+1})` is fixed, the process of :math:`S(t), t\in[t_j,t_j+1]` is a Brownian bridge.
-We will consider :math:`Pr` is the probability of the maximum asset price during time interval :math:`[t_i, t_i+1]` less than barrier level.
+Considering :math:`Pr` is the probability of the maximum asset price during time interval :math:`[t_i, t_i+1]` less than barrier level.
-Then, we have:
+Then, you have:

 .. math::
    Pr[max_{t\in{t_j, t_j+1}}(S_t) <= B|S(t_j), S(t_{j+1})] = 1 - \exp (-2\frac {(\underline{B}-R_j)(\underline{B}-R_{j+1})} {\sigma^2 \Delta t})